Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Spectral algorithms with Gaussian kernels

+where $f^{P}$ and $f^{Q}$ are the underlying regression functions, and noise terms $\epsilon_{i}^{P}$ and $\epsilon_{i}^{Q}$ are i.i.d. random noise with zero mean.
+Given the observed samples from both domains, the goal is to learn an estimator $\hat{f}^{Q}$ that minimizes the excess risk over the target distribution $Q$, i.e.,

+The learning framework we consider is an extension of the HTL procedure adopted from \citet{du2017hypothesis}, which is both practically and theoretically prevalent for learning and adaptation under concept shift.
+The motivation of the framework is to decompose the difficult task of learning $f^{Q}$ into separately learning the source function $f^{P}$ and an intermediate function $f^{\delta}$, which captures the discrepancy between the two domains (formally defined in Section~\ref{subsection: convergence rate of RAHTL}).
+Typically, $f^{P}$ is less regularized (``more complex'') but can be learned effectively due to the abundance of source samples.
+Conversely, the intermediate function $f^{\delta}$ is assumed to be highly regularized (``simple'', e.g., linear functions), making it learnable even with limited target samples.
+The complete procedure is outlined in Algorithm~\ref{algo: HTL}.

+This procedure encapsulates a wide range of transfer learning algorithms under concept shifts through specific choices of transformation functions in Steps 2 and 4 of Algorithm~\ref{algo: HTL}, namely $g$ for transforming target labels and $G$ for reconstructing the final predictor.
+For instance, selecting $g(x,y) = x - y$ and $G(x,y) = x+y$ represents the offset transfer learning, where the target function is modeled as the sum of the source and intermediate functions.
+This formulation recovers numerous algorithms based on biased regularization \citep{scholkopf2001generalized}, which regularize the target hypothesis towards the pre-trained hypothesis via regularized ERM, such as those by \citet{kuzborskij2013stability,wang2015generalization,li2022transfer,tian2022transfer}, to name a few.
+Additionally, based on \citet{minami2021general}, setting $g(x,y) = (x-\tau y)/(1-\tau)$ and $G(x,y)=(1-\rho)y+\rho x$ allows Algorithm~\ref{algo: HTL} to represent different transfer learning or adaptation algorithms such as posterior ratio estimation \citep{liu2016estimating} and neural network fine-tuning \citep{yosinski2014transferable} when the hyperparameters $\tau$ and $\rho$ belong to some specific regimes.

-\section{Spectral Algorithms with Gaussian Kernels}
+\section{Spectral algorithms with Gaussian kernels}

-Observing that Algorithm~\ref{algo: HTL} obtains the $\hat{f}^{P}$ and $\hat{f}^{\delta}$ through two sequential and independent spectral algorithms, $\mcA^{P}$ and $\mcA^{\delta}$, we first consider the robustness and adaptivity for spectral algorithms under the classical learning setting (i.e., recovering $f^{Q}$ with $\mcD^{Q}$ solely), and then apply the results to Algorithm~\ref{algo: HTL} to answer the main question of this work.
-Specifically, this section begins with a warm-up example to demonstrate why existing misspecified results are insufficient and highlights the motivation for using Gaussian kernels.
-We then present the non-adaptive and adaptive minimax optimal convergence rate for spectral algorithms with Gaussian kernels, followed by detailed discussions.
+This section begins with a proposition for existing misspecified and saturation results, highlighting the limitations that motivate the use of Gaussian kernels.
+We then establish the minimax optimal convergence rate for spectral algorithms with Gaussian kernels, followed by detailed discussions.

-\subsection{Warm-up: Misspecification with Optimal Rate and Saturation Effect}
+\subsection{Warm-up: misspecification with optimal rate and saturation effect}